Kyrgyz Television: 2007–2010

-In 2007 Melis Eshimkanov was appointed as a general director of the corporation.
-In 2009 – Kaiyrgul Orozbai kyzy.
-In 2010, after the April Revolution, Kubat Otorbaev was appointed as a General Director of the corporation, and on the request of the society the corporation acquired the status of the Public Broadcasting Corporation of the Kyrgyz Republic.
-The order on the Public Broadcasting Corporation was signed by the President of the Kyrgyz Republic.
-In 2010 there was elected the supervisory board of the Public Broadcasting Corporation, which includes 15 members.
-Elvira Sarieva was elected as a chairman of the supervisory board.
-In December 2010 according to the results of contest Kubat Otorbaev had been elected as a General Director of KTRK for 5 years.
+In 2007 Melis Eshimkanov was appointed as a general director of the corporation, which changed in 2009 to Kaiyrgul Orozbai Kyzy, then it changed again in 2010, after the April Revolution, to Kubat Otorbaev.
+During this same time, the corporation acquired the status of the Public Broadcasting Corporation of the Kyrgyz Republic, being signed by the president of the Kyrgyz Republic at the time.
+In 2010 there was an election for the supervisory board of the Public Broadcasting Corporation, which includes 15 members, which Elvira Sarieva was elected as a chairman of the supervisory board.
+In December 2010 according to the results of a contest, Kubat Otorbaev had been elected as a General Director of KTRK for another 5 years.

 2011–2017

-On July, 2014, Kubat Otorbaev applied for resignation at his own request, which was adopted by a majority vote of the KTRK Supervisory Board.
+In July 2014, Kubat Otorbaev applied for resignation at his own request, which was adopted by a majority vote of the KTRK Supervisory Board.
 The supervisory board assigned the duties of the corporation's General Director to the well-known journalist Sultanbek Zhumagulov, who at that time was the head of the television channel “ElTR”.

 On November 23, 2014, Sultanbek Zhumagulov was elected for the post of General Director.
-During the reign of Sultanbek.
 Zhumagulov as the General Director of KTRK, the news block of the channel was updated, and a new Osh TV studio was opened.
 After his resignation, the supervisory board of the Public Broadcasting Corporation assigned the duties of the General Director on Ilimbek Karypbekov.
-On March 19, 2015, Ilimbek Karypbekov was appointed as a General Director of KTRK with an absolute majority of votes of the members of theSupervisory Board.
+On March 19, 2015, Ilimbek Karypbekov was appointed as a General Director of KTRK with an absolute majority of votes of the members of the supervisory board.
 As a chairman of the supervisory board was elected poet and TV journalist Abdy Satarov.

 Currently, the corporation has 6 TV channels: “Public First Channel”, “KTRK Music”, “Madaniyat-Taryh-Til”, “Balastan”, "KTRK Sport" and "Ala-Too 24".
-Also, there are 5 radio stations in the KTRK: “Birinci Radio”, “Kyrgyz Radiosu”, “Min Kyal FM”, “Dostuk” and “Baldar FM”.
-The corporation also includes the Republican Radio Telecentre, the studio "Kyrgyztelefilm".
+There are 5 radio stations in the KTRK: “Birinci Radio”, “Kyrgyz Radiosu”, “Min Kyal FM”, “Dostuk” and “Baldar FM”.
+The corporation includes the Republican Radio Telecentre, and the studio "Kyrgyztelefilm".

-2022
+2022–Present

 The Public Broadcasting Corporation (OTRK) became the National Television and Radio Broadcasting Corporation (NTRK) in May 2022.